Not Enough Sleep Can Make You Fat!

 Lack of Sleep Affects Your Health Long Term

 Health.Com reports that “the body repairs damaged tissue, produces crucial hormones, and strengthens memories—a process called consolidation, which helps you perform a new skill better after sleeping than you would if you spent an equivalent amount of time awake.”
 The concept of stabilizing new information and learning new things more easily when you include sufficient sleep is also discussed in my hub, “Biphasic Sleep – Makes You Smarter!”
-You can access this article in the right hand column of this hub below.
+You can access this article from my profile page, and you can access my profile page by clicking on my name in the comments section below.